 In my opinion the best game in The Settlers series, The Settlers II Gold Edition is a great compilation of the original Settlers II and the Mission Pack add-on.
-Arguably one of the best-looking, addictive, and user-friendly games in the build-and-conquer genre, Settlers II sports enhancements that increases the fun of Settlers (released as Serf City: Life is Feudal in the US by SSI) roughly tenfold, while sporting none of the obtuse interface that makes Settlers III more frustrating than fun, or the disappointingly narrow focus of Settlers IV.
+Arguably one of the best-looking, most addictive and user-friendly games in the build-and-conquer genre, Settlers II sports enhancements that boost the fun of the first Settlers game (released as Serf City: Life is Feudal in the US by SSI) roughly tenfold, while sporting none of the obtuse interface that makes Settlers III more frustrating than fun, or the disappointingly narrow focus of Settlers IV.

 In Settlers II, Blue Byte manages to craft a superb, maddeningly addictive strategy game that hides its complexity behind an excellent user interface.
 If there is any problem with the game, it probably lies with the lack of long-term goal which also plagues its predecessor.
 After the first few maps, city development becomes more of a chore with no surprises.
 The addition of a plot and campaign mode would have made Settlers II a much more replayable game, as well as adding technologies you can research (flying machines, for example, would be neat).
 As it stands, though, The Settlers II Gold Edition is a wonderful gaming experience you wouldn't want to miss.
 A little more longevity would have qualified the game for our Hall of Belated Fame, without a doubt.
 Highly recommended!